portisheads/aws-snapshots/README.md

-# aws-snapshots
-# use this script to automate snapshots of your ec2 instances
+# Python script in progress that allows for control of your EC2 instances from command line.

-## Update
+### Update
-Run to list EC2 instances in AWS Cli profile region.
+Run to list, stop, or start EC2 instances based on the tags.
+Edit tag values as necessary...currently set to 'Profile' but change as needed.

 ### Commands
 list, start, or stop

 ### Each command has its own --help

-Edit script as necessary for different Commands